The whole area of strata ownership and management can be a tricky one.

 Here are eight key things to consider before making a purchase.

-Levies.
-All body corporates are funded by owner fees, usually paid quarterly into an administrative and capital works fund to cover costs.
+- Levies.
+All owners’ committees are funded by body corporate fees, usually paid quarterly into an administrative and capital works fund to cover costs.
 These include council and water rates, power charges for communal areas, public liability insurance, maintenance and repair of common areas, any complex swimming pool or gym, and possible extras like building valuations, dispute resolution and workers’ compensation schemes.

 This means that all internal walls, carpet, fixtures and fittings belong to the owner, but structural walls including floor, ceiling and roof re regarded as common property.
 Check whether maintenance of your balcony or courtyard is your responsibility or that of the body corporate.